Skip to main content

 In BEC attacks, criminals rely on an employee’s willingness to do what their bosses ask.
 Adding time pressure to the requests all but ensures that the employee won’t spend much time questioning the legitimacy of the email.

 You may wonder how the cybercriminal knows who cuts the checks at a given corporation, who can access strategic plans, or whom to contact in IT.
-Savvy attackers plan their crimes well ahead of time, building a deceptive online presence in order to connect with potential victims.
-For example, a cybercriminal might develop a fake executive profile (called a “sock puppet” account) on LinkedIn or other professional networking site.
+Savvy attackers plan their crimes well ahead of time, building a deceptive online presence to connect with potential victims.
+For example, a cybercriminal might develop a fake executive profile (called a “sock puppet” account) on a professional networking site.
 The criminal then invites employees of the executive’s company to join this network.
 Employees almost inevitably accept a networking request from the boss.

 Other attack methods include: